beatboxjs/ror-player-docs/src/guide/user/download.md

 ## RoR Player app

 You can add RoR Player as an app to your smartphone/tablet directly from the web browser.
-The necessary steps depend on which browser you use:
+The necessary steps depend on which browser you use.

+**Note:** On iOS (iPhone/iPad), Apple does not allow other browsers than Safari to be installed.
+What looks like other browsers (like Chrome or Firefox) on iOS is just Safari with a slightly different look because of this.
+To add RoR Player as an app on iOS, open RoR Player in Safari and then follow the steps for Safari below.

 ### Chrome